 Verify the licensee has developed, implemented, or is prepared to implement a process to document post exercise critiques including failures, deficiencies or other findings in performance, plans, equipment, or strategies for all tactical response drills and FOF exercises.
-(10 . .
+(10 CFR Part 73, App.
+B, Sec.
+VI, C.3.(g))

 Specific Guidance